 The status typically shows up 3–10 days after you applied, and it can remain there for 1–4 weeks while the recruiter finishes building a shortlist and coordinates with the hiring manager.
 Seeing it does not guarantee an interview - but it does mean you are being seriously evaluated, which fewer than 20% of applicants ever reach.

-If you are applying to specific large enterprises, they often tweak the default Workday language:
+If you are applying to specific large enterprises, they often tweak the default Workday language.
+Here is how the most-searched companies handle their status pages:

 How Long Does "Under Consideration" Actually Last?